scto/kotlin-lsps/README.md

 - ✅ Hover: fully working
 - 🚧 Go to definition: working except for kotlin binary dependencies (considering using the background index for this if we cannot make it work), it would also be nice to use a decompiler to jump into .class files (the analysis api provides `KotlinClassFileDecompiler` for kotlin .class files, fernflower may be used for java .class files)
 - 🚧 Build system integration: there is support for
-    * Single module Gradle projects
+    * Gradle projects (single and multi module)
     * Single module Android projects (uses debug variant and does not handle source set merging yet)
     * Needs work on:
-        * Multi module Gradle projects
+        * Multimodule Android projects
         * KMP projects (targeting JVM, native target needs investigation on how to do it)

 ## Installing